RenderKit/embree/doc/src/compilation.md

   `embree3_avx512skx.a`).
 You have to link these libraries in exactly this order of increasing ISA.

++ `EMBREE_ISA_NAMESPACE`: Specifies a namespace name to put all Embree API symbols inside.
+By default no namespace is used and plain C symbols exported.

 + `EMBREE_IGNORE_CMAKE_CXX_FLAGS`: When enabled, Embree ignores
   default CMAKE_CXX_FLAGS.
 This option is turned ON by default.